 - Get evaluated for PTSD by a psychiatrist, psychologist, or anyone trained to asses psychological problems.
-Or, talk with your healthcare provider. - Contact your local VA Hospital or Vet Center. - If you feel that your condition may improve over time, you may take a waitand-see approach.
+Another option is to discuss your symptoms with your doctor. - Contact your local VA Hospital or Vet Center. - If you feel that your condition may improve over time, you may take a wait-and-see approach.
 If you get better on your own, you won't need treatment. - Talk to a friend or family member.
 He or she may be able to support you and find you help.

-Please Note: Men's Health Network does not provide medical services.
-Rather, this information is provided to encourage you to begin a knowledgeable dialogue with your physician.
-Check with your healthcare provider about your need for specific health screenings.
+Please note: Men's Health Network does not provide medical services.
+Rather, this information is provided to encourage you to begin a knowledgeable dialogue with your health care provider.